 a) negative charge

 b) positive charge

 Explanation: The ionosphere is the ionized part of Earth’s upper atmosphere.
-It consists of negative layer.
+It consists of a negative layer.

 b) Better than that of an envelope detector

 c) Better than that of a synchronous detector

 d) Poorer than that of an envelope detector